 A single cluster headache attack typically lasts between 15 minutes and three hours.
 During a cluster period, a headache hits around the same time every day, usually occurring at night a few hours after going to bed.

 Lying down during a cluster headache attack seems to worsen the conditions, so people are awakened during night attacks and appear restless, pacing back and forth or sitting through an outburst.
 Some people also experience agitation, changes in heart rate and blood pressure, and sensitivity to light, sound or smell.
 There are daytime attacks as well, sometimes one to three a day, but they’re typically less severe than nightly bouts.

 An attack usually lasts between 15–180 minutes, and then it ends just as rapidly as it began.
-Although the cluster headache pain ends suddenly, it leaves the person feeling drained and weak afterward.
-(17)
+Although the cluster headache pain ends suddenly, studies indicate that it leaves the person feeling drained and weak afterward.